 Please explain the proposed project's ability to accommodate future increases in offshore wind generation above current plans.

-The proposed project would have the ability to accommodate 1,200MW of offshore wind and may be expanded in the future by an additional 400MW for a total of 1,600MW.
-Any additional amount above 1,600MW is possible but would require additional studies and costs.
+The proposed project would have the ability to accommodate up to 2,800MW of offshore wind.
+Any additional amount above 2,800MW is possible but would require additional studies and possible upgrade costs.

 Market Efficiency Benefits: